Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Proposed Methodology

 \subsection{Bayesian Deep Learning for Semantic Segmentation}

-Figure~\ref{fig:bsegnet} shows the network architecture used for the semantic segmentation stage.
-This network architecture is based on the Bayesian SegNet architecture, which leverages MC-dropout to enable uncertainty prediction~\cite{kendall2015bayesian}.
-SegNet, the base architecture of Bayesian SegNet, is a state-of-the-art network for semantic segmentation~\cite{badrinarayanan2017segnet}.
-Our prior work demonstrated that SegNet performs well for hazard detection on planetary surfaces~\cite{tomita2020}.
+Figure~\ref{fig:bsegnet} shows the network architecture used for the semantic segmentation stage, which is based on Bayesian SegNet\cite{Kendall2015}.
+SegNet, the base architecture of Bayesian SegNet, is a state-of-the-art network for semantic segmentation~\cite{Badrinarayanan2017}.
+Our prior work demonstrated that SegNet performs well for hazard detection on planetary surfaces~\cite{Tomita2020}.
 The base structure of SegNet is a convolutional encoder-decoder, which successively downsamples the input until a bottleneck layer, at which point successive upsampling stages are used to output the desired resolution.
 Each convolutional layer includes convolution, batch normalization, and a rectified linear unit (ReLU) activation function.
 Convolutional blocks are followed by pooling/upsampling layers to achieve the encoder-decoder architecture.
-The network output is input to a softmax layer to produce the final output.
+The network output is given as input to a softmax layer to produce the probability of each pixel to be labeled as safe or unsafe.
 The network is trained with cross-entropy loss.

 For MC-dropout, network dropout layers are activated for both training and testing.
-During test time, each test DEM is input to the trained network $M$ times, where $M$ is the number of MC samples.
-The final prediction is given by the mean over the softmax output across the $M$ stochastic samples:
+During testing, each realization of the noisy DEM is input to the trained network $M$ times, where $M$ is the number of MC samples.
+The final prediction is given by the mean over the softmax output across the $M$ stochastic samples.
+Formally, let $\mathcal{D}_{train}$ be the training set, $\mathcal{C}=\text{\{Safe, Unsafe\}}$ be the set of pixel classes, $y$ be the output class associated with one DEM pixel $\bm{x}=(u, v)$, and $p(y=c|\bm{x}, \hat{w}_m)$ be the predicted probability that the DEM pixel $\bm{x}=(u, v)$ has the output label $c \in \mathcal{C}$ given the network weight realization $\hat{w}_m$ at the $m$th stochastic forward pass under random dropout.
+Then, the final prediction is

-where for output $y$, $p(y=c|\mathbf{x},\hat{w}_m)$ is the softmax probability that input $\mathbf{x}$ has class label $c$, given the model parameters of the $m^{th}$ sample, $\hat{w}_m$.
-To output the final segmentation map, we take the argmax of the mean of the softmax probability across the $M$ samples.